 The Government’s PE and School Sport Vision is supported in by national partners Sport England, afPE, Youth Sport Trust and County Sports Partnerships The government have also announced a further commitment to P.E and sport until 2020 if they are elected in the next general election.

 We aim to use our funding in a measurable and sustainable way, which will see improvement in school PE and sport, underpinned by high-quality teaching that increases participation levels in physical activity, and leads to healthier pupils who are more engaged across the whole curriculum.
-This will be our legacy to the London 2012 Olympic and Paralympic Games.
-CSPs play a key role in providing support to schools in their use of the primary PE and sport premium”

 Schools will have to spend the sport funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.
 Possible uses for the funding include: